Level 2 Assistant Training

 What does it cost?

-The Award in Assisting Forest School Level 2 Training costs £400 per person, which covers all training days, practical assessment, portfolio marking and certification.
-This also covers phone and e-mail support.
+The Award in Assisting Forest School Level 2 Training costs £450 per person, which covers all training days, practical assessment, portfolio marking and certification.
+This also includes tutor support.

 Is there anything extra with my course?